 Predicting what happens after surgery for patients with FAP, a rare genetic condition that increases risk of bowel cancer

 Familial adenomatous polyposis (FAP) is a rare genetic condition that greatly increases a person’s chance of developing bowel cancer.
-Roshani Patel, our Bowel Cancer UK/RCS Research Fellow, will explore why some people with FAP are still at risk of developing bowel cancer following surgery.
+Roshani Patel, our Bowel Cancer UK/RCS Research Fellow, explored why some people with FAP are still at risk of developing bowel cancer following surgery.

 People with FAP have a large number of pre-cancerous growths (polyps) in the lining of the bowel, which means they have a very high chance of developing bowel cancer in the large bowel.
 Most people with FAP will have surgery to remove all or part of the large bowel, as a way of preventing bowel cancer.
 As part of this process, surgeons sometimes create a ‘pouch’ from the small bowel, which acts like a rectum and means people can still go to the toilet in the usual way.
 This type of surgery is known as restorative proctocolectomy.
 Before the pouch is made FAP patients don’t have small bowel polyps.
 However, 10 years after surgery around half of these patients will have developed polyps in their pouch.
 This means they may need further treatment and are at risk of developing cancer.
 At the moment we can’t predict which patients might go on to develop polyps and therefore who would benefit from extra monitoring, which can be invasive and expensive.